seandhanda/Home/README.md

-# UBC Sauder School of Business || BUCS-Combined Major in Business and Computer Science
+# SEAN DHANDA || BUCS-Combined Major in Business and Computer Science

 ABOUT ME